Creating more equitable neighborhoods by bringing life to underutilized spaces.

 Spaces to Places' effervescent determination to provide healthy environments for all of Cincinnati’s communities stems from the statistically-backed fact that more greenspace within a community is followed by a happier, healthier, safer, and economically sound neighborhood for its residents.

 Questions or inquiries?
-Contact Greenspace Program Manager, Alistair Probst
+Contact Greenspace Program Director, Alistair Probst